Mental Health Facilities Toledo, OH

 Zepf Center Nebraska

-Zepf Center Nebraska is a mental health treatment center in Toledo, OH, located at 905 Nebraska Avenue, 43607 zip code area.
+Zepf Center Nebraska is a mental health facility in Toledo, OH, located at 905 Nebraska Avenue, in the 43607 zip code.
 Zepf Center Nebraska provides telemedicine/telehealth and outpatient treatment.
-Zepf Center Nebraska offers integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Zepf Center Nebraska also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Zepf Center Nebraska consist of supported housing, vocational rehabilitation services and psychosocial rehabilitation services.
+Zepf Center Nebraska provides activity therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Zepf Center Nebraska also supports people with trauma, people with serious mental illness and LGBT.
+Some other services available at Zepf Center Nebraska include case management, integrated primary care services and diet and exercise counseling.

 Learn More